Why is my EBS volume stuck in the attaching state?

-I attached my Amazon Elastic Block Store (Amazon EBS) to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but it’s still in the "attaching" state after 10-15 minutes.
+I attached my Amazon Elastic Block Store (Amazon EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance.
+The EBS volume is still in the attaching state after 10-15 minutes.

-When attaching an EBS volume to an Amazon EC2 instance, you can specify a device name for the volume (by default, one is filled in for you).
-The block device driver of the EC2 instance mounts the volume and assigns a name.
-The volume name can be different from the name that you assign.
+When you attach an EBS volume to an EC2 instance, you can specify a device name for the volume.
+By default, a name is filled in for you.
+The instance's block device driver assigns a name to the volume when you mount the volume.
+The assigned volume name can be different from the name that you create.

-The block device driver is remapping the specified device name
+The block device driver remaps the device name

-On an HVM EC2 instance, /dev/sda1 remaps to /dev/xvda.
-If you attempt to attach a secondary Amazon EBS volume to /dev/xvda, the secondary EBS volume can't successfully attach to the instance.
-This can cause the EBS volume to be stuck in the attaching state.
+On a hardware virtual machine Amazon Machine Image (HVM AMI) instance, /dev/sda1 remaps to /dev/xvda.
+When you try to attach a secondary EBS volume to /dev/xvda, the secondary volume can't attach to the instance.
+This can cause the volume to get stuck in the attaching state.

 The block device driver didn't release the device name

-You can resolve most issues with volumes stuck in the attaching state by following these steps:
+You can resolve most issues with EBS volumes stuck in the attaching state by completing these steps:

 Note: The instance must be in the running state.

-If these steps don’t resolve the issue, or if you must use the device name that isn't working, try the following procedures:
+If the previous steps to troubleshoot the issue don't resolve the issue or if you must use a device name that isn't working, complete these steps: